LemaMichael/PriceScroll/README.md

 # PriceScroll
-Mimics the price alert view from the Coinbase App
+A recreation of the price alert from the Coinbase App

  # Demo
 <p align="center">